saadati944/common_algorithms_and_data_structures/README.md

 Also if you know another algorithm or data structure that was not in here, create a pull request and add it to this repo.

-I will be happy while merging pull requests :)

 ## Table of Contents (in order of increasing difficulty)